 5. Iron the scarf flat

-At this point, you probably have a shapeless tube of fabric.
-Fix that by pressing it flat with an iron.
+At this point, you have a shapeless tube of fabric.
+Press it flat with an iron.

 Smoosh the scarf out as flat as you can on your ironing board.
 Push it around until you get the seam as open as it will go.
 Then just press it with your iron to make a nice, flat band of fabric.